How to Remove Parent Slugs From WordPress URLs

 "Page" is a inbuilt hierarchical post type

-Hierarchical post type (pages):
+Hierarchical post type (location):

 http://example.com/americas/